 |Hiking Safety Tips|

-Remember, only you will be responsible for your own safety!
+Remember: Only you are responsible for your own safety!

-The following are just a few hiking safety tips you may want to consider:
+Although not an exhaustive list, the following are a few hiking safety tips you need to consider before hitting the trail:

 * Never hike alone.
 Keep your hiking party together by hiking only as fast as the slowest member of your group.
 Always take into account the ability level of everyone in your group before choosing a hike.